Our address:

 I had not realized what a long bird the Sage Grouse is.
 Truly this bird epitomizes the richness of the oldgrowth Sagebrush steppe environment–a magical place.

-Violet-green Swallow, photo by the great Marv Breece., not me.
+Violet-green Swallow, this photo is by the great Marv Breece., not me.
 I mentioned bitter sorrow in the headline.
 A day like we are having today, a sunny, fairly warm day in late March or early April for most of the years I lived in Seattle would draw thousands of Violet-green Swallows into the neighborhoods of Seattle to look for houses, they had a housing shortage in Seattle before people did.
 Now they are mostly or all gone, victims of the 6th extinction.
 So many species are going down, there is no use asking if the biologists are figuring out exactly what is driving the decline, and that saddens me also.
 And it also saddens me that it has been un-commented upon, as though a loved one is lost and there wasn’t even an obituary.

 In my About the Artist I credit this Bird with being the one that got me into Birding.
 As I have refined my memories, I’m thinking there were two others, Eastern Towhee and Indigo Bunting.
 The first two got caught inside a pen and a porch, the third my Grandmother promoted to me and got me really excited about before I ever saw it, the Bunting.
 But still, my Dad getting hold of the Green Heron so we could set it free really was a seminal moment, including him making a special effort to show it to me first, so I will always feel a connection to Green Herons, this one was in Issaquah on March 30.